SuperOfficeDocs/superoffice-docs/docs/apps/requirements/security.md

 * Logs should be detailed and include info such as event source, date, user, timestamp, source addresses, destination addresses.
 * Logs should be minimum kept for 3 months.
   * Ensure that all systems that store logs have adequate storage space for the logs generated.
-* On a regular basis, review logs to identify anomalies or abnormal events.
+* Regularly review logs to identify anomalies or abnormal events.

 ## Guidance